mullojo/Toktopia/README.md

 ### Important Notes:
 - **Local Storage:** Your data is stored locally in your browser.
 It’s safe as long as you don’t clear your browser cache or remove the Toktopia extension.
 - **Privacy First:** All backups are private and remain entirely on your device.
-- **Future Updates:** We're planning to release future features to offload all your backed up data to your hard drive or to your private cloud providers
+- **Future Updates:** We're planning to release future features to offload all your backed up data to your hard drive or to your private cloud providers.

 # Why Toktopia is Great!